 - research and analysis on existing conditions such as housing, infrastructure servicing, climate change, and other relevant issues

-- early engagement with First Nations, and collaborative partnership with key stakeholders
+- on-going engagement with First Nations, and collaborative partnership with key stakeholders

 - commence the necessary preparation work for the major amendment to the SS OCP in accordance with the Local Government Act